mariavilaro/october-plugin-editme/README.md

 This plugin uses Rainlab.Editable plugin code as a base but uses translate strings instead of content blocks, so everything is saved in the database.

-The editor only allows plain text and line breaks.
+The editor has two modes: simple (only plain text and line breaks) and html (wysiwyg editor, it uses the same editor as in the backend).

 Implementation is simply replacing the `{{ message|_ }}` translation tags with the component.